Optical appearance of the Konoplya-Zhidenko rotating non-Kerr black hole surrounded by a thin accretion disk: Conclusions and discussions

-Subsequently, we examine the image of a Konoplya-Zhidenko rotating non-Kerr black hole, wherein the accretion disk exhibits retrograde motion.
+Subsequently, we examine the image of a Konoplya-Zhidenko rotating non-Kerr black hole, wherein the accretion disk exhibits retrograde motion, see Figure\ref{figbpA3}.
 It is evident that irrespective of the orientation of the accretion disk, the black hole's intrinsic shadow remains invariant under identical parameters.
 Likewise, when the angle of observation is sufficiently large, it becomes feasible to differentiate between the direct image and the lensed image.
 Undoubtedly, there are distinct differences in the imagery of prograde and retrograde accretion disks.
-As the parameters ($a, \xi$) increase, a bright region resembling a crescent moon or eyebrow emerges in the upper right quadrant of the screen, which is not observed in the prograde scenario.
-This phenomenon arises due to the gravitational redshift of the accretion disk being merged in the case of retrograde flows.
-In addition, the redshift and blue shift areas are interchanged on the screen compared with the prograde flows case.
-Our current analysis indicates that the aforementioned discussion could yield significant insights for the theoretical investigation of black hole shadows and their associated dynamics.
-We anticipate that this work will contribute to the theoretical research of high-resolution accretion disk imaging in the future, and offer valuable inspiration for validating general relativity and other modified gravitational theories.
+In the case of a retrograde accretion flow, the observed intensity distribution on the screen is predominantly concentrated on the right-hand side, which is in direct contrast to the prograde scenario.
+This phenomenon occurs because in the case of reverse flow, the movement direction of the accreting matter is opposite to the spin direction of the black hole, and the Doppler effect changes accordingly.
+This result is also evident in the redshift distribution.
+In the case of retrograde accretion, the blueshifted region appears on the right side of the image, which is precisely opposite to that observed in prograde accretion.